ServiceStack/servicestack.net/MyApp/_posts/2026-08-26_api-schema.md

 Submitting the form uses the method and `$id` from the schema. `GET` and `DELETE` values are encoded in the query string, write requests use JSON and APIs containing file inputs are sent as multipart form data.

-The response panel displays the returned status, size, duration and formatted JSON.
+<screenshots-gallery class="not-prose mb-8" grid-class="grid grid-cols-1 md:grid-cols-2 gap-4" :images="{
+  'Generated curl request and response': '/img/posts/api-schema/curl-response.webp', 'Nested schema-generated form': '/img/posts/api-schema/nested-form.webp', }"></screenshots-gallery>

+### Three ways to read every response

+Responses aren't dumped as raw text.
+Each one can be inspected from tabs in the response header:

+- **Data** — results rendered in a formatted grid with nested complex types expanded inline.
+- **JSON** — the syntax-highlighted raw JSON response.
+- **Headers** — the HTTP response headers returned by the server.

+Any response can also be maximized over the request form to inspect larger result sets, keeping the same three views.
+It turns a generated form into something you can actually debug with — inspect a real payload, confirm a cache header, then copy the `curl` command that produced it.

+<screenshots-gallery class="not-prose mb-8" grid-class="grid grid-cols-1 md:grid-cols-3 gap-4" :images="{
+  'Maximized results grid': '/img/posts/api-schema/curl-response-maximize-data.webp', 'Maximized JSON response': '/img/posts/api-schema/curl-response-maximize-json.webp', 'Response headers returned by the API': '/img/posts/api-schema/curl-response-headers.webp', }"></screenshots-gallery>

 ServiceStack validation errors are bound back to their corresponding fields, whilst non-field errors remain visible in the form summary.
+The page stays an ordinary client of your API — authentication, authorization, request filters and validation all still run on the server.

 ### Shareable, executable queries